View Document

 Section 7 - Description and Metadata

-(14) Researchers must develop, as part of research data management practices, sufficient description of their research data, including metadata, to ensure that data and primary materials are FAIR (finable, accessible, interoperable and reusable).
+(22) Researchers must develop, as part of research data management practices, sufficient description of their research data, including metadata, to ensure that data and primary materials are FAIR (finable, accessible, interoperable and reusable).
+These metadata should be consistent with QUT research data management processes.

 Top of Page